Blood-borne pathogens are pathogenic microorganisms such as the Hepatitis B Virus (HBV) and the Human Immunodeficiency

 - Medical waste contaminated with blood and body fluids should be bagged separately

 in a red “Biohazard” bag and NOT placed in the regular trash.
 Call Security at 2911

-- If exposed to a blood borne pathogen, complete an LCC Accident Report available on the Human Resources page in the Faculty-Staff website and send it to
+- If exposed to a blood borne pathogen, Submit an Accident Report.This form is also available on the Human Resources page in the Faculty-Staff website.

-Human Resources immediately.
-Be sure to visit your health care provider within 24
+Be sure to visit your health care provider within 24 hours.

 Lower Columbia College's Blood-Borne Pathogen Exposure Control Plan available at